Acid Reflux Disease Symptoms, Causes, Diagnoses, and Treatments

 So I suffered from it for years, eating antacid tablets by the handful, right through my twenties.
 I carried them with me everywhere I went.

 Later on, in my mid-thirties and forties, I started waking up in the night with acid being expelled by my stomach into the back of my throat.
-A few times it went down into my lungs as well.
-It’s severely damaged my teeth and most likely my esophagus and very possibly my lungs.
+A few times, it went down into my lungs as well.
+It’s severely damaged my teeth, my esophagus, and possibly my lungs.

-In my fifties, I had full on Dysphagia, mostly in the early part of the day.
-I had issues with some foods over others - eating eggs and toast always triggered it, eating meat did sometimes.
+In my fifties, I had full-on Dysphagia, mostly in the early part of the day.
+I had issues with some foods over others - eating eggs, and toast always triggered it, but eating meat sometimes did.

-My teeth are ruined, pieces chip away just from flossing my teeth, the teeth themselves are ground down to half their original size because they are softened by all the acid.
+My teeth are ruined; pieces chip away just from flossing, and the teeth themselves are ground down to half their original size because all the acid softens them.
 My dentist says it looks like I have been chewing on Coke bottles.

-I have recently altered my lifestyle, stopped taking so-called Acid Reflux medication, antacids or any type of acid reducing medication, added a few supplements to increase hydrochloric acid and improve my digestion, and consciously improved my posture.
+I have recently altered my lifestyle and stopped taking so-called Acid Reflux medication, antacids, or any type of acid-reducing medication.
+Instead, I’ve added a few supplements to increase hydrochloric acid, improve my digestion, and consciously improve my posture.

-I have experienced acid reflux once in the last 5 years; I used to experience it at least once a week for over 30 years.
-I feel that I have cured my GERD.
+I have experienced acid reflux once in the last five years; I used to experience it at least once a week for over 30 years.
+However, I feel that I have cured my GERD.

-Heartburn, also known as acid indigestion, is a painful burning sensation in the middle, upper chest (your esophagus).
+Heartburn, also known as acid indigestion, is a painful burning sensation in the middle or upper chest (your esophagus).
 Heartburn is a symptom.
 Heartburn is the primary symptom of Acid Reflux and GERD.
 Mild, infrequent heartburn is probably nothing to worry about.
-It can be avoided by doing what I explain below.
+However, it can be avoided by doing what I explain below.